sahiga/developer.box.com/pages/changelog/tls-1.1.md

 ## Overview

 To keep your API communications with Box secure, Box will no longer provide support for products and services that rely on the Transport Layer Security (TLS) 1.1 encryption protocol as of March 31, 2020.

 ## General Testing Instructions

-To confirm your application will work when we remove support for TLS 1.1, we created a new base URL [tls_test_url][tls_test_url] that you can test with any Box API endpoint to confirm your application supports TLS 1.2 or higher.
+To confirm your application will work when we remove support for TLS 1.1, we created a new base URL [`https://api-test.box.com/2.0/`][tls_test_url] that you can test with any Box API endpoint to confirm your application supports TLS 1.2 or higher.
 This test endpoint will refuse any requests made with TLS 1.1.

 If you make an API call to the test endpoint and get a connection refused error, then your environment needs to be upgraded to support TLS 1.2 or higher.
 If you make an API call to the test endpoint and you receive a successful response, then your environment supports TLS 1.2 or higher and no action is needed.

 <Message type="warning">

 The only endpoint that will not work for testing with this test endpoint is the upload endpoint.

 </Message>